Ajitesh-004/HTML-CSS-Website/README.md

 ├── biodata.html          # Bio-data page with personal details, hobbies, achievements, etc.
 ├── styles.css            # Stylesheet for consistent design across pages
 └── README.md             # Project documentation (this file)

+## Usage

+The website has three main pages:

+1. **Home Page (`index.html`)** - This is the landing page that provides a brief overview and links to additional pages.
+2. **Resume (`resume.html`)** - Displays personal details, educational background, skills, projects, and certifications.
+3. **Bio-data (`biodata.html`)** - Contains more personal information, including hobbies, achievements, and language proficiencies.

+To navigate, use the links in the navigation bar at the top of each page.

+## Customization

+### Modifying Content
+- **Resume**: Update the content in `resume.html` to reflect actual personal details, education, skills, and certifications.
+- **Bio-data**: Edit `biodata.html` to include personal hobbies, achievements, and other details.

+### Changing Styles
+- **CSS Styling**: Modify `styles.css` to change the color scheme, layout, and other visual aspects.

+### Adding More Pages
+- To add a new page, create a new `.html` file and add a link in the `<nav>` section in each page’s header.

+## Contributing

+If you'd like to contribute, please fork the repository and make changes as you'd like.
+Pull requests are warmly welcomed.

+1. Fork this repository.
+2. Create a branch: `git checkout -b feature-name`.
+3. Commit your changes: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Open a pull request.

+## License

+This project is open-source and available under the MIT License.
+Feel free to use and modify it for your own projects!